Anaminus/rbxmk/doc/README.md

 More generally, patching allows any version of an API dump to be used, while maintaining a separate, constant set of additional API elements.

+The [dump.desc-patch.json][dumpPatch] file can be used to patch Roblox's API dump to include missing items.
+This aids in proper conversion of binary formats to XML formats.

+[dumpPatch]: examples/dump-patch

 ## Value inheritance
 [value-inheritance]: #user-content-value-inheritance